Western and Central Pacific Ocean Tuna Purse Seine

 The Western and Central Pacific Fisheries Commission (WCPFC) has made no progress towards a formal HCR for any of the tropical stocks.
 There is also a need to complete testing of the existing Control Rule using MSE and adopt formal CR.
 Problems with statistics available for some important fleets (e.g. Indonesia, Philippines) persist in the region.

 FIPs provide a step-by-step approach to bring fishery management practices up to the MSC standard.
-With support from FIP participants and FIP stakeholders, the FIP achieved several important goals that enabled it move into MSC full assessment, including:
+With support from FIP participants and FIP stakeholders, the FIP achieved several important goals that enabled it to earn certification, including:

 We encourage action across the supply chain to support FIP progress.
 A FIP Participant is an industry member that is part of the seafood supply chain for the FIP product and is actively engaged in supporting the FIP.